 13 years ago - 15-year-old Vic begins his high school sports career.

-11 years ago - 17-year-old Vic suffers massive tissue damage in an explosion in his father's lab, ultimately losing 60% of his body before the damage can be contained, forcing him to use his father's experimental bio-prosthesis to replace most of his body.
+11 years ago - 17-year-old Vic suffers massive tissue damage in an explosion in his father's lab, ultimately losing 60% of his body before the damage can be contained, forcing his father to him to use his experimental bio-prosthesis to replace most of his body.

-10 years ago - 18-year-old Vic finishes the worst of his rehabilitation, and finds that much of his past life is gone.
-Raven finds him a recruits him for her new Teen Titans.
+10 years ago - 18-year-old Vic finishes the worst of his rehabilitation and finds that much of his past life is gone.
+Raven finds him and recruits him for her new Teen Titans.

 3 years ago - 25-year-old Vic earns a masters degree in bio-cybernetics.
 He starts a new Titans team in San Francisco after the battle that kills Donna Troy.

 1 years ago - 27-year-old Vic joins all the surviving Titans in space to save Donna Troy & hands over leadership of the Titans to Tim Drake.